gacicero/2024-mini/Documentation/Readme.md

 - A microcontroller with Wi-Fi capability, such as a Raspberry Pi Pico W.
 - A push button connected to a GPIO pin.
 - An LED (or the onboard LED) connected to a GPIO pin.
-- A remote Flask API for user registration, login, and data storage.
+- A Firebase API key.
 - A Wi-Fi network with internet access for the microcontroller to connect to the API.

 ### Hardware Setup